rustwasm/rfcs/text/010-wasm-pack-watch-and-serve.md

   writing Web servers, which shouldn't be *too* hard given our limited need for features.
 But ideally we shouldn't need to do this given that `miniserve` seems to fulfill all of our requirements.

+* Until we can use `cargo build --build-plan`, what heuristics should we employ to guess what files and directories to watch for changes?
+This decision seems like something that doesn't have to be written in stone in this RFC, and can be experimented with during implementation and via user feedback.
+That said, there have been suggestions for all of

+  * the crate's directory and its contained files and directories,
+  * walking up to find the `.git` folder at the root of a git repository and watching the whole repository,
+  * finding the root of the workspace (either via `cargo-metadata` or by peeking at the set of dependencies in the crate's `Cargo.toml`) and watching the whole workspace,
+  * and some combination of these options.

 [https]: https://crates.io/crates/https
 [miniserve]: https://crates.io/crates/miniserve